cosbor11/user-asset-translator/README.md

 ## Entities

 Entity Diagram of Input.
-(I find it is best to always create a class structure that exactly matches the external systems' structure as well as a structure that
+(I find it is best to always create a class structure that exactly matches the external systems' structure as well as the internal structure, then map the two together in code)

 **External System Model (UML)**
 ```